A Charmed Life

 About This Golfing Mecca

-Imagine living where you have over 30 affordable beautiful golf courses to choose from.
-Some are only minutes away and others take a couple hours of scenic driving.
+Imagine living where you have the option to choose from over 30 affordable beautiful golf courses.
+Some are only minutes away, and others take a couple of hours of scenic driving.
 The sophistication and size of the courses range from small folksy to large masterpieces.

 The Creston Valley Golf Course, within the Creston Valley, is a professionally designed course with beautiful vistas.

-Along the East Shore of the Kootenay Lake in Crawford Bay is the Kokannee Springs Golf Course.
+Along the East Shore of the Kootenay Lake in Crawford Bay is the Kokanee Springs Golf Course.
 As a flagship of the Kootenay region, Kokannee Springs Golf attracts golfers from far and wide.
-A little further down the road locals enjoy playing a round at the small friendly Riondel Golf Course.
+A little further down the road, locals enjoy playing around at the small friendly Riondel Golf Course.

 Take a half-hour drive across the US border from Creston and meet the folks on Mirror Lake Golf Course at Bonners Ferry Idaho or head west and play a game at the Salmo Golf Course.

 Other golf courses include:

 Hang gliding, paragliding or ultra lite flying are all possible from Thompson Mountain and Goat Mountain (over looking the Creston Valley).

 The Best Fishing in BC

-Right here and within 3 hours drive we have access to some of the best fresh water fishing in North America.
-The Fresh Water Fisheries Society of BC stocks 200 lakes within the Kootenays.
-We just happen to be in the center.
+Right here and within 3 hours drive, we have access to some of the best fresh water fishing in North America.
+The Freshwater Fisheries Society of BC stocks 200 lakes within the Kootenays.
+We happen to be in the center.
 There are many locations to fish in the east Kootenays and the west Kootenays.
 The society also provides learning opportunities, including the teaching of all ages how to fish and about conservation.
 A fishing license is required for 16 years and older.